SurveyScience/SurveyScience.github.io/README.md

 ##How to add people's slides

+This must be done within your own local copy of the repo, then the changes must be pushed to the repo hosted on github.

 1. Clone the repo (if you haven't already) by typing `git clone https://github.com/SurveyScience/SurveyScience.github.io.git` in a terminal
 2. Copy the slides (pdf format preferred) into the `slides` directory
 3. Navigate to the root directory of your local copy of the repo and type `git add [slides_filename.pdf]`
 4. Now type `git commit -a -m "Adding [someone's] slides"`
 5. Push the changes back to the remote repository: `git push origin master`.
 You will be asked for your github username and password.
 Note you may have to do a `git pull` first if your local copy of the repository isn't up to date.
 6. Add a link to these slides within the corresponding post in the `_posts` directory.
 In the `.markdown` file the link should probably look like this: `[link text](../../../../../../slides/slides.pdf]`
+7. Verify the link to the slides by checking them at the webpage `http://surveyscience.github.io/`

 ##How to add a person to the people page